-ELECTIVE UNITS REQUIRED (4 units) - STUDENTS MAY TAKE 4 ELECTIVE UNITS OUTSIDE THE SCHOOL WITH SCHOOL APPROVAL
+$\underline{\text{ELECTIVE UNITS REQUIRED (4 units)}} - \text{STUDENTS MAY TAKE 4 ELECTIVE UNITS OUTSIDE THE SCHOOL WITH SCHOOL APPROVAL}$

-4.0

 PROGRAM PLAN APPROVED:

-Student has conducted self in a professional manner both within the classroom and field agency site.
-Yes No

-Student has upheld the provisions of the N.A.S.W.
-Code of Ethics.
-Yes No
+tudent has conducted self in a professional manner both within the classred tudent has upheld the provisions of the N.A.S.W.
+Code of Ethics. oom and field agency site.
+YesNo YesNo

-STUDENT SIGNATURE DATE
+TUDENT SIGNATURE DATE

-GRADUATE ADVISOR SIGNATURE DATE
+RADUATE ADVISOR SIGNATURE DATE

-ADVANCEMENT TO CANDIDACY RECOMMENDED (After successful completion of 60 units s of CSUSB coursework)
+DVANCEMENT TO CANDIDACY RECOMMENDED (A fter successful completion of 60 units of CSUSB coursewo

 Director of Field Education DATE

-Director, M.S.W.
-Program
+And the state of t DATE